Interface Overview

 - "Single Time Column":

-/ Example here - "Multiple Time Column":
+Time,Out1,Out2/ Example here - "Multiple Time Column":

-/ Example here
+ime,Out1,Time,Out2/ Example here

 Test Bench Tab

 Test benches include various parametric analysis and model characterization tools.
-Test benches are designed to automate operationsthe modeling and simulation of power converters.
+Test benches are designed to automate the modeling and simulation of power converters.
 Single parameter sweep are currently available.
 More test benches will be added soon.

-Subsystems and User-Defined Libraries
+Subcircuit and User-Defined Libraries

-library is available.
-Pins are typed (Electrical, Control, and Mechanical) and are used to interface subsystems.
+To edit a subcircuit, simply use the Open button.
+When editing a subcircuit, the Pins library is available.
+Pins are typed (Electrical, Control, and Mechanical) and are used to interface subcircuits.